kunhwiko/concepts/cloud/kubernetes/J-storage.md

 ---
 ##### Projections
 ```
-a) Projection projects multiple volumes as a single volume on a single volume mount.
+Projection projects multiple volumes as a single volume on a single volume mount.
+This is supported for secrets,
-b) Supported for secrets, downward API, configmaps.
+downward API, and configmaps.
 ```

 ##### Snapshots